If large crowds are not your cup of tea then opt for a small and intimate alternative with the Spornes Festival.

 Arendalsuka is an annual national event where Norwegian politicians and leaders in the business community come together in Arendal for one week to participate in conversations regarding democracy and the future of the country.

 Arendalsuka was held for the first time in 2012, with 50 events and 30 stands.
-It has grown tremendously since then and last year, more than 1400 organisers produced more than 1700 events are in the city centre of Arendal.
+It has grown tremendously since then and last year, more than 1400 organisers produced more than 1700 events in the city centre of Arendal.
 Some 200 exhibition stands by various organisations and voluntary associations were seen throughout the city centre.

 Arendalsuka 2023 will take place from 14 – 18 August.
 The event is free and open to everyone.